ATriantafyllopoulos/exvo-eihw-personalisation/README.md

 # EXVO

-Code to run EXVO experiments.
+Code to run EXVO experiments for https://arxiv.org/abs/2206.06680.
 Code is based on downloading the original data.

 First install requirements (preferrably in virtualenv):